sftcd/openssl/esnistuff/README.md

   That should maybe be agreed upon, anything can work, but no harm to pick one behaviour I reckon.

-# Results
+# State-of-play...

-(Well, not a result, more state-of-play, most recent 1st:-)
+Most recent first...

 - Slow progress matching keys with NSS - finally got the NSS private (exported via logging - see [nssdoit.sh](./nssdoit.sh))